martinpl/tray-icons-reloaded/README.md

 Tray Icons Reloaded is a GNOME Shell 3.36 extension which bring back Tray Icons to top panel, with additional favore.

 ### Compatibility
 Its only works with Xorg and XWayland.
-Apps like Chrome and Electron from 8 version needs snixembed.
-I recommend snixembed for all users since it adds also native menus. https://git.sr.ht/~steef/snixembed
-(for autostart add `snixembed --fork` to .profile in home directory) *MEGASync have current some issue with snixembed
+If you have some trouble you can try snixembed its also adds visual native menus in all apps. https://git.sr.ht/~steef/snixembed

 ### Features
 * left click works with apps which don't support this natively (Steam, Discord etc)
 * SHIFT + middle click kill app
 * window are invoked to current workspace
+* overflow mode
 * settings (position, icons limit, icon size, Wine behavior)
 * work with Wine in limited way (left and middle click affect all wine apps)
-* overflow mode

 ### Installation
 Grab it from [extensions.gnome.org](https://extensions.gnome.org/extension/2890/tray-icons-reloaded/) or unzip release to: ~/.local/share/gnome-shell/extensions.